Austin girls basketball team wraps up a long stretch of solid play - Austin Daily Herald

 There hasn’t been a lot of rest for the Austin girls basketball team lately, and they are just fine with that.

-After playing in their second Class AAA State Tournament in a span of three years, the Packers finished up a nearly nine month stretch of hoops when they took third place in the Division 1 Pacesetter Tournament in St. Cloud this past weekend.
+After playing in their second Minnesota Class AAA State Girls Basketball Tournament in a span of three years, the Packers finished up a nearly nine month stretch of hoops when they took third place in the Division 1 Pacesetter Tournament in St. Cloud this past weekend.

 Austin beat Mankato East 74-63 in the third place game after it fell to Minnetonka in the semifinals.